Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

  - This connector does only manages the users and the authorizations.
 And is intended to be used along with a direct sync HR.
 AFAS for example.
 So the Employee objects are not managed in this connector.
 The connector depends on this sync.
 When an employee object is not found the user cannot be created.
  - The connector uses DataStorage to keep track of the current permissions.
 The DataStorage is behind a feature flag so must be enabled before it can be used in your tenant.
+ - Please be careful when changing/adding the permission types.
+Removing a permission type is not a problem, but adding them (again) might encounter unexpected behavior.
+The displayname of the permissions are cached in HelloID, and they only refresh after reaching a certain time limit.
+This cache means that the displayname of the permissions aren't directly saved in HelloID, and likewise not in the PowerShell scripts.
+The Permissions script relies on the PermissionsDisplayname and cannot process the permissions without the displayname.
+The entitlements are shown in the entitlement HelloID overview, but cannot be used until the names are properly cached.

 ### Provisioning
 Using this connector you will have the ability to create and manage the following items in Nedap: